How to Store Solar Energy at Home

 How Batteries Work

-A battery contains two metals or chemical compounds that form a negative electrode — or anode — and a positive electrode — or cathode.
-An electrolyte solution sits in between.
+A battery contains two metals or chemical compounds that form a negative electrode—or anode—and a positive electrode—or cathode—and an electrolyte solution in between.

 A chemical reaction between the electrolyte and anode frees electrons from an atom, causing them to gather at the anode.
 Meanwhile, another chemical reaction at the cathode preps it to receive this influx of electrons.
-For this transfer to occur — and produce an electric current in the process — an electric circuit must connect both electrodes.
+For this transfer to occur, an electric circuit must connect both electrodes and produce an electric current in the process.

-Once the battery expels the energy, it needs to be recharged.
-A power source like solar panels will reverse the chemical reactions so the battery can once again produce electricity.
+Once the battery expels energy, it needs to be recharged.
+A power source like solar panels reverses the chemical reactions so the battery can once again produce electricity.

 What to Know About Using Solar Batteries